samdotola/walletconnect-docs/docs/advanced/push-server.md

 When FCM v1 is enabled in WalletConnect Cloud, it will replace the use of the legacy FCM API.
 No migration of devices/apps is necessary.
 :::

-Google's FCM allows you to use send notifications to both Android and Apple devices.
+Google's FCM allows you to send notifications to both Android and Apple devices.
 At this time, we only support apps using the FCM client API.

 - Enable Legacy Cloud Messaging API in the Firebase project settings
   ![legacy-fcm-cloud-messaging](/assets/legacy-fcm-cloud-messaging-api.png)